goggalore/pokemon-browser/README.md

 ## Setup

-Usage of NPM to install the dependecies and run the project is recommended.
+Usage of NPM to install the dependencies and run the project is recommended.
 Installation with other package managers were not tested.

 Make sure to install the dependencies: